CharlesReinhardt/ecacr/updates.md

 Added links to homepages of some package dependencies in my main readme doc.
 Fixed colors on winLossChart().
 Made scatterplot interactive.
 Prettified histogram and boxplot a bit.

+## May April 32 beginning of class

+Fixed some dependency issues in the website documentation.
+Fixed main documentation page and I think that is it!
+Boom!
+Finished Product I think!!

 # TODO how to publish package? or how to download unpublished package?

 # TODO test histogram function